ottokruse/generative-ai-toolkit/README.md

 Besides measuring an agent's performance in a scalar way, custom metrics can (optionally) return a Pass or Fail indicator.
 This will be reflected in the measurements summary and such traces would be marked as failed in the Web UI for conversation debugging (see further).

-Let's tweak our `TokenCount` metric:
+Let's tweak our `TokenCount` metric to make it fail if the LLM returns more than 100 tokens:

 ```python
 from generative_ai_toolkit.metrics import BaseMetric, Measurement, Unit